Amanita muscaria var. guessowii: Stipe

-The stipe is 1–3 cm, more or less equal or narrowing upwards and slightly flaring at the apex.
-It is white to yellowish cream, densely stuffed with a pith, the skirt-like ring is membranous, persistent, the lower stipe and upper bulb are decorated with partial or complete concentric rings of volval material that are bright pale yellow to cream or sordid cream.
+The stipe is 7–16 cm long and 1–3 cm thick, more or less equal or narrowing upwards and slightly flaring at the apex.
+It is white to yellowish cream, densely stuffed with a pith, the skirt-like ring is membranous, persistent, the lower stipe and upper bulb are decorated with tufts of volval material that are bright pale yellow to cream or sordid cream.

 Microscopic features

 Clamps are present at bases of the basidia.

 Distribution and habitat

-Amanita muscaria var. guessowii is found growing solitary or gregariously, it is mycorrhizal with conifers mostly but also deciduous trees as well, it is found often in the fall but sometimes in the spring, common in the northeast, from eastern Canada to North Carolina, northwest Florida, and west to Michigan.
+American yellow fly agaric is found growing solitary or gregariously, it is mycorrhizal with conifers mostly but also deciduous trees as well, it is found often in the fall but sometimes in the spring, common in the northeast, from eastern Canada to North Carolina, northwest Florida, and west to Michigan.

-Biochemistry
+Toxicity

+Amanita muscaria is in general poisonous, and historically was considered deadly, although possibly in error.
+Unless consumed to the same deadly extent applying to any poisonous mushroom, it will probably only produce nausea and/or vomiting, but medical treatment may be required.
+It contains the toxins ibotenic acid and muscimol and likely others.

+Psychoactivity

-As with other Amanita muscaria, the guessowii variety contains ibotenic acid, and muscimol, two psychoactive constituents which can cause effects such as hallucinations, synaesthesia, euphoria, dysphoria and retrograde amnesia.
-The effects of muscimol and ibotenic acid most closely resemble that of any GABAERGIC compound but with a dissociative effect taking place in low to mid doses which are followed by delirium and vivid hallucinations at high doses.
+Ibotenic acid and muscimol are both psychoactive constituents which can cause effects such as hallucinations, synaesthesia, euphoria, dysphoria and retrograde amnesia.
+The effects of muscimol and ibotenic acid most closely resemble that of any GABAergic compound but with a dissociative effect taking place in low to mid doses which are followed by delirium and vivid hallucinations at high doses.

 Ibotenic acid is mostly broken down into the body to muscimol, but what remains of the ibotenic acid is believed to cause the majority of dysphoric effects of consuming A. muscaria mushrooms.
 Ibotenic acid is also a scientifically important neurotoxin used in lab research as a brain-lesioning agent in mice.

-As with other wild-growing mushrooms, the ratio of ibotenic acid to muscimol depends on countless external factors, including: season, age, and habitat - and percentages will naturally vary from mushroom-to-mushroom.
+As with other wild-growing mushrooms, the ratio of ibotenic acid to muscimol depends on countless external factors such as season, age, and habitat.
+Percentages vary between specimens.